19hours/sg-statutes/Acts/Legal Profession Act.md

 10\.—(1) The Board shall meet at such times and such places as the Chairman or the Deputy Chairman may appoint.

-(2) Subject to subsection (3), the Board shall have power to fix a quorum for its meetings and shall have the power to fix a different quorum for different purposes.
+(2) Subject to subsection (3), the Board shall have the power to fix a quorum for its meetings and to fix a different quorum for different purposes.

 (3) The quorum at any meeting to make, revoke, alter, add to or amend any rules made under this Part shall be 7.